-The Housing Crisis Center (HCC) was founded as the Dallas Tenants Association by Dorothy Masterson in 1978.
-Dorothy did this because she saw something that bothered her – people, just like you and me, being unlawfully evicted from their homes, facing great housing discrimination, and living in inhumane conditions.
-She wouldn’t stand for it and waiting for someone else to address the problem wouldn’t work for her, so she recruited her family and friends to provide pro-bono legal assistance to those who needed it most.
+The Housing Crisis Center (HCC) was founded in 1978 by Dorothy Masterson as the Dallas Tenants Association.
+Dorothy did this because she saw something that bothered her – people being unlawfully evicted from their homes, facing great housing discrimination, and living in inhumane conditions.
+She wouldn’t stand for it and waiting for someone else to address the problem wouldn’t work for her, so she recruited her family and friends to provide legal assistance at no cost to those who needed it most.

-In the early part of this century, PSH knocked on Dallas’ door and was let in.
-In 2005, HCC started its first of now four PSH programs.
-HCC has two PSH programs exclusively for veterans (Veterans Housing Partnership and Permanent Housing Services), one PSH program that is a partnership with the Dallas Housing Authority (Good Neighbor Project), and still one more primarily for families with children (ACE).
+In 2005, HCC started its first PSH program.
+HCC now has two PSH programs exclusively for veterans (Veterans Housing Partnership and Permanent Housing Services) and one more primarily for families with children (ACE).